orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 This section explains the tasks you must perform and provides hints and details on how to do it.

 For each task, reference the [Mock API](#mock-api-documentation) and [Models](#models) sections to understand how to call each endpoint and what the response formats are.

+Treat the Mock API as an actual API, ie: do not rely on any implementation details of the API to build your app.

 Here is a diagram showing a UI wireframe of the app: